kube-vip/kube-vip-cloud-provider/README.md

 When enabled, kube-vip-cloud-provider tries to assign services to already used VIPs if the ports of the services do not overlap.
-If you want to enable VIP-sharing between services, you can set `allow-shared`-`namespace` to true.
+If you want to enable VIP-sharing between services, you can set `allow-share`-`namespace` to true.
 It follows the same rules as the configuration for global and namespace pools.

 Example-object with sharing enabled for namespace `development`: